 This is the most important step.
 You need to be prepared.
 Figure out what running clothing/gear you’re wearing (don’t forget clean underwear!), what work clothes you’re bringing, and where to change/clean up at work.

 Most people don’t think completely straight in the morning, so it’s best if you set out your gear the night before.
-Some people even sleep in their running clothes so that they have one less step that they have to do in the morning, but at the very least, have your running clothes set out.
+Some people even sleep in their running clothes so that they have one less step that they have to do in the morning.
+At the very least, have your running clothes set out.

 It may even help to take a picture of everything and match it up to someone else’s run commute gear picture so that you can make sure that you didn’t miss anything.
 Also, be sure to think ahead—frozen soup is a better idea than liquid soup and ziploc bags are great for your laptop and food.